 Sometimes we make the mistake of believing that the only heroes out there are the people we watch on television, read about in news reports, or see in the movies.
 The truth is that each one of us has the ability to become a hero to someone.
 Opportunities for heroism are everywhere!
 We hesitate to bring you yet another top-ten list.
-There are so many of these lists that someone last year compiled a top 10 list of top 10 lists.
+There are so many of these lists that someone once compiled a top 10 list of top 10 lists.

 But because people have frequently asked us what it takes to be a hero, we feel the time is ripe to offer some suggestions.
 We don’t claim that these are the only things one can do to become a hero.
 But they’re a good start.
 Keep in mind that this list reflects our own personal view of heroism as exemplary actions directed toward improving the lives of others.
 If your idea of a hero is someone who scores many touchdowns or who sings great songs, then this list is certainly not for you.

 Here then is our list of 10 ways that you can become a hero.

 1. Study the Greats – Almost all of us have personal heroes and legends who have inspired us.
 Read their biographies and strive to discern the qualities that made them great.
 Look for common patterns.
 The Nelson Mandelas, Mahatma Gandhis, and Martin Luther Kings of the world had a vision of a better world and were willing to make life-altering sacrifices to achieve that vision.
 They were smart, strong, courageous, resilient, and selfless.
 They didn’t let setbacks deter them and showed great leadership.
 Cultivating these traits and life habits can send you on your own heroic journey.